-I’m a news producer on The Seattle Times' digital team, where I develop audience engagement strategies, connect with readers through social media and work with the investigative team on digital strategies.
+I’m a news producer on The Seattle Times' digital team, where I develop audience engagement strategies, connect with readers through social media and work with the newsroom's investigative team.

-On the side, I write a weekly newsletter called The Lead to provide resources and connections for student journalists in college and high school.
+I also write an independent weekly newsletter called The Lead to provide resources and connections for student journalists in college and high school.

 I graduated from the Missouri School of Journalism with a bachelor’s degree in investigative and international reporting.
-I’m especially interested in how investigative reporting and audience engagement can connect more organically.
+I’m especially interested in how engaging with audiences can enhance traditional investigative reporting.

 At the Poynter Institute, I reported on the future of news with a focus on student media.